blue-season/blue-season.github.io/_posts/2019-09-08-transformer-in-5-minutes.md

 The transformer architecture from *Attention is all you need* is the most important technology for natural language processing in recent years.
-This post is basically a TL;DL + ELI5 version explaining this ingenious model design.
+This post is basically a TL;DR + ELI5 version explaining this ingenious model design.

 All code shown here are powered by [PyWarm](https://github.com/blue-season/pywarm), a high level PyTorch API that makes the network definitions super clean.